 I’m always wary about watching or reading anything that involves mental illness.
 Somehow, I feel like it’ll never live up to the realism of these disorders.
 Most authors sugarcoat mental illnesses and lay a blanket across all the ugly.

 As soon as I started reading Every Last Word, my expectations began to build.
-I knew nothing about the book going into it, expect that the main character has Pure-O OCD.
+I knew nothing about the book going into it, except that the main character has Pure-O OCD.
 For the first 250 pages or so, I didn’t want to put the book down.
 I kept wanting to find more and more ways I could relate to someone.

 It’s so hard to explain OCD to other people, yet there were parts that were so honest I was moved to tears.
 I even read several scenes out loud to my boyfriend and cried at how closely I could relate to it.